vagabondHustler/subsearch/README.md

 Feel free to ask me anything about this project, request new features, contribute or give constructive feedback.

+FYI:
+If takes a long time for anything to happen, it's most likely because subscene is under heavy load and all connections takes longer than usual.
+Nothing I can do about that.
+But you can disabled them as a provider in the GUI.

 ## Preview <a name = "preview"></a>

 <div align="center">